-The Landscape Design Association’s activities and programs are usually “on hiatus” beginning April 1st, when our members gear up for the incredibly busy design and installation season.
-Toward the end of summer, we plan to have a “garden walk” event in combination with an evening social and dinner.
-Details will be coming soon.
+The Landscape Design Association’s activities and programs are focused on the off-season, featuring a garden walk in late summer and events all fall on winter.
+There is usually “on hiatus” beginning April 1st, when our members gear up for the incredibly busy design and installation season.

 Here’s a quick review of LDA’s recent programming: